 Chuli Duan, 27, Nanjing

-A common rule in Chinese households, whether unspoken or not, is to avoid dating while still in school so there aren’t any distractions.
+A common rule in Chinese households, unspoken or not, is to avoid dating while still in school so there aren’t any distractions.
 For Chuli Duan and many other women, the transition from not being allowed to date to suddenly being pressured to settle down happens abruptly.

 Duan grew up in Nanjing but moved to the U.S. to attend graduate school at Johns Hopkins University in 2013.
 After graduating in 2015, she moved back to China as a business consultant and made Shanghai her new home.